will-afs/PDFExtractor/README.md

     sudo docker push <your_docker_user_name>/pdfextractor

-You can now run the Docker image as a container :
+You can now run the Docker image locally as a container :

     sudo docker run -p 9000:8080 pdfextractor:latest